Paulemeister/monopoly_clone/README.md

 - Added function that returns the field  that a given number is in
 - Added a Main Scene
 - Noticed a bug with the resizing of containers of a Board instance, when another Field Instance, that has bigger x dimensions than the Board instance, is in the same Scene
+### Version 1.5
+-Added players
+-Added gamelogic
+-Added pausing/unpausing of the game
+-started to work on base class for fields to inherit from

 # Reddit